Look to the Future

 Alfa Romeo Tonale — Geneva

 Named after a mountain pass in the Italian Alps, the Tonale concept premiered in Geneva as the first plug-in hybrid and the first premium compact SUV for Alfa Romeo.
-More compact than the current Alfa Romeo Stelvio, the exterior design of the Tonale concept exhibits a familial resemblance to Stelvio, with a modern look that still manages to reflect brand heritage.
-The 21-inch Tonale “phone dial” wheel design uses lightweight architectural construction to create a wheel that reflects those on the Alfa Romeo 33 Stradale in the 1960s.
+More compact than the current Alfa Romeo Stelvio, the Tonale concept’s exterior design exhibits a familial resemblance to Stelvio, with a modern look that still manages to reflect brand heritage.
+The 21-inch Tonale “phone dial” wheel design uses lightweight architectural construction to create a wheel that reflects those on the Alfa Romeo 33 Stradale of the 1960s.

 Alfa Romeo Tonale